kevholditch/terraform-provider-kong/README.md

     http_if_terminated = false
 }
 ```
 The api resource maps directly onto the json for creating an API in Kong.
-For more information on the parameters [see the Kong Api create documentation](https://getkong.org/docs/0.11.x/admin-api/#add-api).
+For more information on the parameters [see the Kong Api create documentation](https://getkong.org/docs/0.11.x/admin-api/#api-object).

-To create a consuemr:
+# Consumer
 ```hcl
 resource "kong_consumer" "consumer" {
 	username  = "User1"